dask/dask/docs/source/quickstart.rst

 Gather
 ~~~~~~

-Gather results to your local machine with the gather method
+Gather results to your local machine either with the ``Future.result`` method
+as shown below for a single future, or with the ``Executor.gather`` method for
+many futures at once.

 .. code-block:: python